jakobabesser/jakobabesser.github.io/index.md

 ## 🔔 News

+- 20./21.03.2024: I co-organized a structured session entitled **Sound Analysis for Music and Audio Signals** at the [DAGA 2024](https://www.daga2024.de/) together with [Prof. Meinard Müller](https://www.audiolabs-erlangen.de/fau/professor/mueller) and [Prof. Stefan Balke](https://stefan.balke.at/).
+We had 15 great presentations covering topics from music analysis, speech processing, as well as environmental sound analysis.

 - 12.12.2023: I'm happy to share that our journal article **Human and Machine Performance in Counting Sound Classes in Single-Channel Soundscapes** has been published in the Journal of the [Audio Engineering Society (JAES)](https://www.aes.org/e-lib/browse.cfm?elib=22348).
 This has been a great collaboration with my IDMT colleagues Asad Ullah, [Sascha Grollmisch](https://www.linkedin.com/in/sascha-grollmisch-533345119) and Sebastian Ziegler.

 - 06.12.2023: I was invited by [Prof. Dr.-Ing.
 Anna Kruspe](https://www.th-nuernberg.de/person/kruspe-anna/) to give two guest lectures on **Environmental Sound Analysis** at the [Technische Hochschule Nürnberg Georg Simon Ohm](https://www.th-nuernberg.de/).